virendra041/student-demo/README.md

 its a demo project for practice perpose.
 <br>

-Author name :- virendra kanaujiya
+Author name :- virendra kanaujiya (From TIT College bhopal)